-In his pictograph quest that day in 1959 Dewdney continued on down the inlet and back out to Georgian Bay and Point Grondine.
-He writes –
+On his pictograph quest that day in 1959, Dewdney continued down the Inlet and back out to Georgian Bay and Point Grondine.
+In the first edition (1962) of his book on pictographs, he writes –

 Farther east, I had no success in finding “an astonishing serpent” referred to in Harmon’s Journal, presumed to be in the vicinity of Grondines Point.
 In ’59 I flew over the area, a complex labyrinth of small islands and shoals, all seeming to shelve gently into the water.

-It may be that Dewdney was looking in the wrong place.
-Daniel Harmon’s journal entries for May 26 to May 29, 1800 indicate that he was on the north shore of Lake Huron on May 26 near the Serpent River mouth.
+It turns out that Dewdney was looking in the wrong place.
+Daniel Harmon’s journal entries for May 26 to May 29, 1800, indicate that he was on the north shore of Lake Huron on May 26 near the Serpent River mouth.

 Scratched into the lichen on a rock face near the mouth of the Serpent River was that “astonishing serpent” that Dewdney was looking for.
-See here for a brief article by Thor Conway in the March/April 1985 newsletter (Arch Notes ) of the Ontario Archaeological Society.
+See here for a brief article about the Serpent River lichenographs by Thor Conway in the March/April 1985 newsletter (Arch Notes ) of the Ontario Archaeological Society.

-There is, however, another reference to a pictograph site in the Point Grondine area that Dewdney may have had in mind.
+There is another reference to a pictograph site in the Point Grondine area, which has led some to search in the area in spite of the absence of any vertical rock outcrop.
 In 1850 J.J.
-Bigsby, an English physician and geologist, published a two-volume account of his travels in Canada in the 1820’s titled Shoe And Canoe.
-Of his route up Lake Huron he noted the following –
+Bigsby, an English physician and geologist, published a two-volume account of his travels in Canada in the 1820s titled Shoe And Canoe.
+Of his route west of the mouth of the French River, he noted the following –

 A pictograph site in the immediate vicinity of Point Grondine has yet to be found.
-If 22 kilometers qualifies as “not far hence” then perhaps Bigsby was relaying an account he had heard about the Collins Inlet site.
-It is clear from the text that their route did not in fact take them through the inlet; he mentions the Fox Islands as their next landmark.
+However, if Bigsby’s 22 kilometers qualifies as “not far hence” then perhaps he was referring to an account he had heard about the Collins Inlet site.
+It is clear from the text that their route did not take them through the Inlet; he mentions the Fox Islands as their next landmark.

-It was my first visit to the fish and chips place.
-My brother’s memory of the place went back to the 1980’s when it was simply a stand and not the elaborate building you see below.
+We loaded our gear into the car and headed down the road for Killarney.
+While it was my first visit to the fish and chips place, my brother’s memory went back to the 1980s when it was a humble little stand and not the elaborate building you see below.

 Speeches by Members of Parliament and elders were followed by a circle dance, some of which I captured on video below.

 Taking in the speeches and watching the dancing provided a great ending to our fantastic four-day paddle.
-The wind and waves we had spent the days leading up to the trip worrying about proved to be fairly benign and we got to experience a beautiful little slice of our province.
+The wind and waves we had worried about before the trip proved to be fairly benign and we got to experience a beautiful little slice of our province.

 The most useful bit of writing on Philip Edward Island and the loop around the island is Chapter 4 in Kas Stone’s Paddling and Hiking The Georgian Bay Coast.
-An excellent overview map and a list of some twenty major sites to visit as well as a detailed natural and cultural history which puts everything into context makes it an essential read before you go.
+An excellent overview map, a list of some twenty major sites to visit, and a detailed natural and cultural history that puts everything into context make it an essential read before you go.
 I have a copy on my bookshelf.
 We brought a photocopy along for the ride.

-If you want a bit more history then a recent Callan book – Dazed But Not Confused: Tales of a Wilderness Wanderer has brief chapter on P.E.I. and Collins Inlet.
-You can read it (pages 99-102) on-line here at the Google Books website.
+If you want a bit more history, then a recent Callan book – Dazed But Not Confused: Tales of a Wilderness Wanderer – has a brief chapter on P.E.I. and Collins Inlet.
+You can read it (pages 99-102) online here at the Google Books website.

 Killarney Outfitters has a useful webpage that will probably answer any question you might have about the logistics of a canoe or kayak trip in the waters of northern Georgian Bay.
 See here for their trip planning advice.

-Your best single map for this trip is Jeff’s Killarney & The Georgian Bay Coast map.
-A waterproof plastic version of the map can be found at a MEC outlet or at the George Lake Park Shop where you also pay for your parking permit.
-Or – you can download a copy and print out the bit that you need yourself.
-See here for the various file download options – jpg, kmz (Google Earth), Garmin GPS, and iPhone and Android options.
+The best single map for this trip used to be Jeff’s Killarney & The Georgian Bay Coast map.
+A waterproof plastic version of the map may still be found at a MEC outlet or the George Lake Park Shop where you also pay for your parking permit.
+While it was once possible to download a copy and print out the bit that you need yourself, the website has been down for some time.
+See below for the 2019 solution!

-Another good map is the ChrisMar map Philip Edward Island & Area, also waterproof.
+Another good map is the ChrisMar map Philip Edward Island & Area, which is also waterproof.
 However, it does not give any campsite info or pictograph locations.
-It was finding this map at the downtown T.O.
-MEC store that set the ball in motion for this trip.
+Finding this map at the downtown T.O.
+MEC store set the ball in motion for this trip.

 Mad About The Bay, a book of perhaps thirty photographs by William Harris and text by Elizabeth MacCallum and John Fraser, was published in 2004.
-I found it in the public library two years later and it prompted a one-week canoe trip in Massassagua Provincial Park that very summer.
-Using the latest technology, Harris provided a modern take on the Group of Seven’s vision from the 1920’s and 30’s.
-I wanted to capture some of the feel of Harris’ digitally-enhanced Georgian Bay images.
-While I wasn’t successful, on the plus side I was now aware of the Georgian Bay coast as a fantastic paddling destination and as a great place to frame beguiling images in my viewfinder!
+Two years later, I found it in the public library, and it prompted a one-week canoe trip in Massassagua Provincial Park that very summer.
+Using the latest technology, Harris provided a modern take on the Group of Seven’s vision from the 1920s and ’30s.
+I wanted to capture some of the “feel” of Harris’ digitally enhanced Georgian Bay images.
+While I wasn’t successful, on the plus side, I was now aware of the Georgian Bay coast as a fantastic paddling destination and as a great place to frame beguiling images in my viewfinder!

 Our Massassagua Park visit was done in August with way too many people around.
-We had to pre-book specific camp sites for each night.
-We just don’t canoe trip like that!
-Also, we got to paddle in a thick ugly smog that had blown all the way up from the Ohio Valley via southern Ontario.
-No escape that summer!
+We had to pre-book specific campsites for each night.
+We just don’t do canoe trips like that!
+Also, we got to paddle in thick ugly smog that had blown all the way up from the Ohio Valley via southern Ontario.
+There was no escape that summer!
 Our week in Massassagua would prove to be perhaps our most forgettable canoe trip!
 I will admit that the greater isolation of the Killarney area, the better weather we had this year, and the fact that we were there just before the summer holiday season and were able to choose our campsites each day made for a much better trip.

-Currently P.E.I. and the other small island archipelagos south of Collins Inlet and Beaverstone Bay are Crown Land and open to all.
-The map below shows the southern boundary of Killarney Park and of the Point Grondine Reserve (since 1968 a part of the Wikwemikong First Nation which is located on the east side of Manitoulin Island).
-Free camping is not allowed on Point Grondine land; however, in August of 2015 Point Grondine Park opened with day and overnight hiking trails developed with the help of Killarney staff.
-There are two designated campsites in the Killarney P. P. stretch of Collins Inlet.
-You can camp for free on the other side of the inlet on P.E.I.!
+Currently, P.E.I. and the other small island archipelagos south of Collins Inlet and Beaverstone Bay are Crown Land and open to all.
+The map below shows the southern boundary of Killarney Park and of the Point Grondine Reserve (since 1968, a part of the Wikwemikong First Nation, which is located on the east side of Manitoulin Island).
+Free camping is not allowed on Point Grondine land; however, in August of 2015, Point Grondine Park opened with day and overnight hiking trails developed with the help of Killarney staff.
+Two designated campsites are in the Killarney P. P. stretch of Collins Inlet.
+You can camp for free on the other side of the Inlet on P.E.I.!